TACC/coe-332-sp23/docs/unit09/concurrency.rst

 Concurrency and Queues
 ======================

-We begin with an introduction to concurrency and a basic treatment of the queue data structure.
+We begin with an introduction to the concept of concurrency and a basic treatment of the queue data structure.
 By the end of this the module, the student should be able to:

   * Describe concurrency and some basic examples of concurrent and nonconcurrent algorithms.
   * Explain at a high level how concurrency will be used to implement a long-running task in our flask-based API system.
   * Utilize Python in-memory queues as well as the hotqueue library to work with queues in Redis.
+  * **Design Principles.** The integration of a queue into our APIs will demonstrate the principle of abstraction (removing the laborious and time consuming functionality of our code from our API interface).

 Motivation